 For anyone who was raised around dysfunctional family dynamics that include alcoholism, drug addiction, gambling addiction, sex addiction, codependence, mental illness, sexual abuse, narcissistic abuse, religious abuse, and any form of neglect or chronic invalidation, the social cues you relied on to feel safe were most likely distorted.

-When children feel traumatized they depend on co-regulation with parents, siblings, and other adults to gain a sense of safety and security (regulation is any adjustment we make consciously or unconsciously to function normally).
-Kids need a mirror- first to validate their experience, then to help name feelings around the event, and finally encouragement to shake it off and self-soothe.
+Furthermore, when children feel traumatized they depend on co-regulation with parents, siblings, and other adults to gain a sense of safety and security (regulation is any adjustment we make consciously or unconsciously to function normally).
+Kids need a compassionate mirror- first to validate their experience and emotional reaction, then to name sensations in the body, and finally encouragement to shake it off and self-soothe.
 If the people they depend on aren't regulated themselves, this poses a problem.
-If someone tries to normalize a child's traumatic experience by pretending that nothing is wrong (or any attempt to interrupt / shut down the natural process of discharge and repair) this adds trauma on top of trauma.
+If someone tries to normalize a traumatic experience by pretending that nothing is wrong (or any attempt to interrupt / shut down the natural process of discharge and repair) this adds trauma on top of trauma.

-When cues from our social nervous system clash with personal instincts, our brain responds as though it's facing a life or death dilemma because it has to choose which system to trust.
-An invalidated sense of reality interrupts the natural process of repair, and in time becomes what is known as complex trauma.
+When cues from our social nervous system clash with personal instincts, our brain is thrust into a dilemma- it has to choose which system to trust.
+An invalidated sense of reality interrupts the natural process of repair and with time and repetition becomes what is known as complex trauma.

 To make things even more "complex", this trauma will repeat itself until it's repaired.
 We are constantly looking to others to mirror and affirm us, which is natural, but if we habitually choose unregulated people for this task we stay stuck in old trauma indefinitely.

 Right now there are multiple generations of grown, invalidated children acting out of old trauma.